sibiraj-s/ngx-tiptap/README.md

 ### Adding a content editable

 There is another directive called `tiptapNodeViewContent` which helps you adding editable content to your node view.
-Make sure to import the `NodeViewContentDirective` to your component.
+Make sure to import the `TiptapNodeViewContentDirective` to your component.

 Here is an example.